 Clinton, Reagan insisted, needed to learn how to salute… As commander-in-chief, Reagan suggested, Clinton would need a good, crisp, up-and-down slash of the hand to get the job done right… It helped that Reagan knew how to salute, both as a former Army cavalry officer and a former actor who played one in the movies.

 Clinton on the other hand had never served in uniform.
 The trick – Reagan said – was “pacing.”
 Real soldiers brought their saluting hand up slowly, “as if dripping with honey.”
 But they brought the hand down “briskly, as if it were covered with something less pleasant:”

 And so the eighty-one-year-old Reagan proceeded to give the forty-six-year-old Clinton a private tutorial.
 The two men stood there in Reagan’s L.A. office, thirty-four floors above Beverly Hills, perfecting their salutes.

+(414-15) But that’s only the tip of the iceberg.
+Which means that I’ll be doing lots more posts on Presidents Club in the future, as circumstances warrant.
 But in closing, let’s take a look back at Ronald Reagan.
 (And the “professionalism” that would likely doom his chances of winning a Republican nomination today.)